Vape Manufacturer Green Tank Technologies Raises $10M In Series A Financing

 The Cannabis Capital Conference is coming back to Toronto!
 Click here to learn how you can join Tim Seymour, Jon Najarian, Danny Moses, Alan Brochstein and many others.

-Green Tank Brands secured the investment at a pivotal time.
+Green Tank secured the investment at a pivotal time.
 In 2018, the company's revenue surged by 300 percent and it's now working with over 130 brands in the U.S. and other countries.
 It also has partnerships with more than a dozen licensed producers in Canada.
 Moreover, Green Tank recently announced the launch of a new certified child-resistant vaporizer cartridge for the cannabis industry.

 In this way, Green Tank will be able to take advantage of the funding to help it scale operations, accelerate product innovation, and attract talent.